-Several types of reflexes can be tested as part of a physical examination, and these all reveal something about the status of the elements of the nervous system that contribute to their functioning.
-They have long been used as part of a routine neurological examination due to their safety, low cost, predictive value, and ability to be performed rapidly, even without specialized equipment.
+Several types of reflexes can be tested as part of a physical examination and these all reveal something about the status of the elements of the nervous system that contribute to their functioning.
+They have been used for over a century as part of a routine neurological examination due to their safety, low cost, predictive value, and ability to be performed rapidly, even without specialized equipment.

-This article will focus on the “deep tendon reflexes” which are more appropriately named and will be referred to as muscle stretch reflexes (MSR).
+This article will focus on the “deep tendon reflexes” which are more appropriately named — and will be referred to herein — as muscle stretch reflexes (MSR).

-MSR are graded based on a clinician’s subjective evaluation of amplitude, with a wide range of what can be normal.
-They are particularly useful if there are asymmetric findings or in the context of other changes; isolated "abnormal" MSR without other findings is generally not considered pathological.
+MSR grading is based on a clinician’s subjective evaluation of amplitude, with a wide range of what can be normal.
+They are particularly useful if there are asymmetric findings or if they occur in the context of other changes; isolated hyper or hypo reflexic MSR without other findings is generally not considered pathological.
 There are 6 MSR that are commonly tested and will be the focus of this article: biceps, triceps, brachioradialis, knee, ankle, and jaw jerk.

-The first 5 MSR listed above; however not the jaw jerk, occur when stretch receptors within the muscle are activated; this is caused by the clinician tapping a part of the body to create a small amount of lengthening (stretch) in a muscle.
-This activates stretch receptors in the muscle spindle, of which the cell bodies are in the dorsal root ganglia, and an afferent impulse is conducted via these Ia afferent neurons to the spinal cord where it directly synapses on an alpha motor neuron.
+The first 5 MSR listed above; however not the jaw jerk, occur when stretch receptors within the muscle are activated; the clinician taps a part of the body to create a small amount of lengthening (stretch) in a muscle.
+This activates stretch receptors in the muscle spindle, of which the cell bodies are in the dorsal root ganglia, and an afferent impulse is conducted via these Ia afferent neurons to the spinal cord where they directly synapse on an alpha motor neuron.
 This activated motor neuron transmits the efferent impulse back to the muscle leading to contraction.
 When an MSR is initiated there is also a signal that branches off from the Ia afferent stretch neuron and activates an inhibitory interneuron that will prevent the opposing (flexor or extensor) muscle group from activating during the reflex.
-For instance, at the knee, the quadriceps is in opposition to the hamstring, so when the knee jerk reflex is elicited the hamstring motor neurons would be inhibited while the quadriceps is stimulated to contract.
+For instance, at the knee, the quadriceps opposes the hamstring, so when the knee jerk reflex is elicited it inhibits the hamstring motor neurons while the quadriceps are stimulated to contract.
 The monosynaptic junction of the muscle spindle stretch afferent neuron and the motor neuron is modulated by the descending corticospinal tract which generally has a dampening effect on the reflex.
-This reflex arc has musculoskeletal components, as well as peripheral nervous and central nervous components, and therefore a broad range of pathology can manifest in alterations of reflexes.
-The lower motor neuron components of the reflex are the peripheral nerve and spinal segment, while the upper motor neuron component innervating the reflex arc is the descending corticospinal tract.
+This reflex arc has musculoskeletal components as well as peripheral nervous and central nervous components, therefore a broad range of pathology can manifest in alterations of reflexes.
+The lower motor neuron components of the reflex are the peripheral nerve and spinal segment while the upper motor neuron component innervating the reflex arc is the descending corticospinal tract.
 Pathology in one or the other produces different changes in the reflex (see clinical significance below).

-The jaw jerk can be conceptualized in a similar manner.
+The jaw jerk is conceptualized in a similar manner.
 There is an afferent signal in the form of proprioceptive signals being transmitted along the mandibular nerve to the mesencephalic nucleus of the trigeminal nerve.
-These pseudounipolar neurons send bilateral projections to the efferent motor neurons (located in the motor nuclei of the trigeminal in the pons) which sends the motor impulse out to the masseter muscles to contract on both sides of the jaw.
-The modulating upper motor neuron innervation comes from the corticobulbar rather than corticospinal tract.
+These pseudounipolar neurons send bilateral projections to the efferent motor neurons (in the motor nuclei of the trigeminal in the pons) which sends the motor impulse out to the masseter muscles to contract on both sides of the jaw.
+The modulating upper motor neuron innervation comes from the corticobulbar rather than the corticospinal tract.